vacuumlabs/cowork-reservation/frontend/admin/README.md

 # Starting the Cowork Reservation App (Admin panel)

-Make sure you are in directory `/cowork-reservation/frontend/admin`.\
+Make sure you are in directory `/cowork-reservation/frontend/admin`

 Make sure you have `yarn` installed.
-If not click here -> [https://yarnpkg.com/getting-started/install](Setup yarn) <- and proceed to next step.\
+If not click here -> [Setup yarn](https://yarnpkg.com/getting-started/install) <- and proceed to next step

 Run command to build your modules: